 Sucuri has developed next-generation scanning and monitoring technology that functions as Software as a Service (SaaS).
 The genesis of the technology is based on the idea of a Network-Based Integrity Monitoring (NBIM) toolset.
 Similar to other integrity monitoring solutions, we were curious to see if we could capture changes in the integrity of network connected applications, like websites.

-This was the founding elements of how Sucuri's Malware and Security scanner works today.
-It's divided into two very distinct elements: remote and server side scanning.
-The remote scanner is designed to trigger events in a users browser, while the server side scanner is designed to look for infections that don't present themselves in the browser.
+These are the founding elements of how the Sucuri malware and security scanner works today.
+It's divided into two very distinct types of scanning elements: remote and server-side.
+The remote scanner is designed to trigger events in a user's browser, while the server-side scanner is designed to look for infections that don't present themselves in the browser.

 This is the engine that powers the very popular SiteCheck Website Security scanner.
 It is a core feature of the Website Antivirus product and one of the flagship features under the Sucuri umbrella.
 The scanner is based on the NBIM concept, and is designed to look for Indicators of Compromise (IoC) which include website malware, blackhat SEO spam, defacements and other browser based compromise indicators.

 Here is a more complete list of what the remote scanner is able to identify:

 The remote scanner by itself is effective, coupled with the server-side scanner however the website owner is provided the most comprehensive scanning available for today's website threats.
 Unlike the remote scanner, the server side scanner is designed to crawl websites files independent of how they render on browsers.
 This is especially important for specific infections that don't display on browsers.